Jacqueline Casey: MIT

-The professional quality and creative additions to design are what made the Massachusetts Institute of Technology's campus design group widely respected in the field.
+The professional quality and creative additions to design are what made the MIT's campus design group widely respected in the field.
 MIT is acknowledged as the first American college to employ graphic designers as part of the faculty, and Jacqueline Casey was one of the few who were hired.
-The prototype for the university press at MIT was implemented by the graphic designers, known for their meticulous and straightforward style of their typography.
-Campus projects, programs, cultural and scientific events were advertised to society through the group designer's works.
+The prototype for the university's publisher (MIT Press) was implemented by the graphic designers, who became known for the meticulous and straightforward style of their typography.
+Campus projects, programs, cultural, and scientific events were advertised on campus, locally, and to the world at large through the group designer's works.

-In 1955, she was recruited by fellow MassArt alumna Muriel Cooper to work at the Office of Publications at MIT.
+In 1955, Jacqueline Shepard was recruited by fellow MassArt alumna Muriel Cooper to work at the Office of Publications at MIT.
+She later stated, “In my early days at MIT, a designer working on summer materials would interview faculty and have a mini-course in a subject such as radioisotopes from the professor in charge.
+There was an opportunity to learn something new every day.”

 In 1972, Casey became Director, taking over this position as her colleague joined the MIT faculty.
 The two women were among the few working at this professional level at MIT of the time.
 During her tenure as Director, Casey became known for designing distinctive publicity posters for MIT events, working alongside Ralph Coburn and Dietmar Winkler.
-Casey's designs were influenced by the International Typographic Style recently developed in Switzerland, particularly designers such as Karl Gerstner, Armin Hofmann and Josef Müller-Brockmann.
+Casey's designs were influenced by the International Typographic Style recently developed in Switzerland, particularly designers such as Karl Gerstner, Armin Hofmann, and Josef Müller-Brockmann.

 Casey's posters generally consisted of a striking image or bold typography, accompanied by informational details in smaller text.
 She often used typographic wordplay and visual puns in her work.
 Speaking of her designs in 1988, she said: "My job is to stop anyone I can with an arresting or puzzling image, and entice the viewer to read the message in small type and above all to attend the exhibition."

 As well as being used for promotion of on-campus events and in MIT publications, Casey's work was exhibited at MIT, the Chelsea School of Art in London, and the London College of Printing.

+Personal life

+In 1958, Jacqueline Shepard married William "Bill" Casey, and changed her name to Jacqueline S Casey.
+Her spouse was a psychologist doing social work from a home office in their art-filled home in Brookline, Massachusetts.
+In 1975, he died of cancer.

-Casey retired from her role as director in 1989, but continued to work as a visiting scholar at the MIT Media Laboratory.
+Jacqueline Casey herself was diagnosed with cancer in 1982, and struggled to handle the workload at MIT with assistance of her staff.
+In 1989 she was forced to retire, but her longtime colleague, neighbor, and friend Muriel Cooper arranged for her to continue work as a visiting scholar at the MIT Media Laboratory.
+Casey died of cancer on May 18, 1992.